bisforboman/exjobb/Work plan.md

 When an application collects more data than would be required for it to function as intended, it's considered to over-collect.
 For instance, when an application collects data outside it's original scope to use for other purposes or when it collects data that doesn't yield the process more information of the observed state.

+#### Decisions

+A decision is one of the core elements of the project.
+The idea of a decision is to let the processing unit analyze a stream of data and realize that currently enough data is collected and it can let the collection pause for a while.
+In a small example with only one processing unit this is would be communication from the central unit (the server) to the collection units (the nodes).
+For instance, if the server sees that the incoming data is not yielding more information of the observed state, could be that the data is following a linear pattern, an outgoing message could be that the nodes should stop sending more data until they observe data outside a certain threshold.

 ## Approach

 _Will be similar to the previous approach section except it will be rewritten to match the problem definition._